sakaki-/gentoo-on-rpi-64bit/README.md

 The `@world` set of packages (from `/var/lib/portage/world`) pre-installed on the image may be viewed [here](https://github.com/sakaki-/gentoo-on-rpi3-64bit/blob/master/reference/world-packages) (note that the version numbers shown in this list are Gentoo ebuilds, but they generally map 1-to-1 onto upstream package versions).
 > The *full* package list for the image (which includes @system and dependencies) may also be viewed, [here](https://github.com/sakaki-/gentoo-on-rpi3-64bit/blob/master/reference/world-all-packages).

-The system on the image has been built via a minimal install system and stage 3 from Gentoo (`arm64`, available [here](http://distfiles.gentoo.org/releases/arm/autobuilds/current-stage3-arm64/)), but _all_ binaries (libraries and executables) have been rebuilt to target the Raspberry Pi 3 B's BCM2837 SoC specifically (the `/etc/portage/make.conf` file used on the image may be viewed [here](https://github.com/sakaki-/gentoo-on-rpi3-64bit/blob/master/reference/make.conf), augmented by the [custom profile's](#profile) [`make.defaults`](https://github.com/sakaki-/rpi3-overlay/tree/master/profiles/targets/rpi3/make.defaults)).
+The system on the image has been built via a minimal install system and stage 3 from Gentoo (`arm64`, available [here](http://distfiles.gentoo.org/releases/arm/autobuilds/current-stage3-arm64/)), but _all_ binaries (libraries and executables) have been rebuilt (with profile 17.0) to target the Raspberry Pi 3 B's BCM2837 SoC specifically (the `/etc/portage/make.conf` file used on the image may be viewed [here](https://github.com/sakaki-/gentoo-on-rpi3-64bit/blob/master/reference/make.conf), augmented by the [custom profile's](#profile) [`make.defaults`](https://github.com/sakaki-/rpi3-overlay/tree/master/profiles/targets/rpi3/make.defaults)).
 The CHOST on the image is `aarch64-unknown-linux-gnu` (per [these notes](https://wiki.gentoo.org/wiki/User:NeddySeagoon/Pi3#Getting_Started)).
-All packages have been brought up to date against the Gentoo tree as of 15 September 2017.
+All packages have been brought up to date against the Gentoo tree as of 13 January 2018.

 > Note: the CFLAGS used for the image build is `-march=armv8-a+crc -mtune=cortex-a53 -O2 -pipe`.
 You can of course re-build selective components with more aggressive flags yourself, should you choose.
 As the SIMD FPU features are standard in ARMv8, there is no need for `-mfpu=neon mfloat-abi=hard` etc., as you would have had on e.g. the 32-bit ARMv7a architecture.
-Note that AArch64 NEON also has a full IEEE 754-compliant mode (including handling denormalized numbers etc.), there is also need for `-ffast-math` flag to fully exploit the FPU either (again, unlike earlier ARM systems).
+Note that AArch64 NEON also has a full IEEE 754-compliant mode (including handling denormalized numbers etc.), there is also no need for `-ffast-math` flag to fully exploit the FPU either (again, unlike earlier ARM systems).
 Please refer to the official [Programmer’s Guide for ARMv8-A](http://infocenter.arm.com/help/topic/com.arm.doc.den0024a/DEN0024A_v8_architecture_PG.pdf) for more details.

 When logged in as `demouser`, it is sensible to change the password (from `raspberrypi64`) and `root`'s password (also from `raspberrypi64`).
 Open a terminal window and do this now:
 ```console